Energy Act 1983

 The Energy Act 1983 (c.
 25) is an act of the Parliament of the United Kingdom which amended the law to facilitate the generation and supply of electricity other than by Electricity Boards.
 It also obliged Electricity Boards to adopt combined heat and power schemes.
 It gave statutory status to the Electricity Consumers' Council.
-The Act defined the duties of persons responsible for nuclear installations and penalties for a breach of those duties.
+The act defined the duties of persons responsible for nuclear installations and penalties for a breach of those duties.

 Background

 The Conservative government of the 1980s wished to stimulate the operation of market forces.
 The Energy Act was an attempt to realise this by encouraging competition in the electricity industry.
 As the Secretary of State for Energy, Nigel Lawson, stated in Parliament, the Energy Act ‘carries forward the Government's approach to the nationalised industries and the public sector generally.
 It is our aim, first, to stimulate the operation of market forces and to encourage competition; secondly, to remove artificial constraints on the private sector; thirdly, to open up the possibility for consumers of a choice of supplier; fourthly, to spur the massive State-owned corporations to greater efficiency; and, fifthly, further to diversify the country's sources of energy supply’.
-But he emphasised that the Act ‘is not concerned with the privatisation of the existing nationalised electricity supply industry’; that would come at the end of the decade.
-The Act also encouraged the development of industrial combined heat and power schemes.
+But he emphasised that the act ‘is not concerned with the privatisation of the existing nationalised electricity supply industry’; that would come at the end of the decade.
+The act also encouraged the development of industrial combined heat and power schemes.

-Energy Act 1983
+Provisions

 The Energy Act 1983 (1983 c.
 25) received Royal Assent on 9 May 1983.
 Its long title is ‘An Act to amend the law relating to electricity so as to facilitate the generation and supply of electricity by persons other than Electricity Boards, and for certain other purposes; and to amend the law relating to the duties of persons responsible for nuclear installations and to compensation for breach of those duties’.